TomasVotruba/tomasvotruba.com/source/_posts/2016/2016-10-05-how-to-use-symfony-bundles-in-nette-without-rewriting-di-logic.md

 deprecated: true
 deprecated_since: "January 2017"
 deprecated_message: '''
-    This package was <strong>too complex and not easy to use for Nette programmers</strong>.
-It was downloaded only 20 times during past 2 years, so it was deprecated.
+    This package was <strong>too complex and difficult to use</strong>.
+I have deprecated it, because it has been downloaded only 20 times during past 2 years.
     <br><br>
     It is still available <a href="https://github.com/DeprecatedPackages/NetteAdapterForSymfonyBundles">here for inspiration</a> though.
 '''